 Hardware and internet connectivity are key components to having a successful esports/gaming club or team.
-Suggested system requirements for some popular games can be found here.
+View suggested system requirements for some popular games.
 Schools will need to determine what they can provide to assist with the club or team’s formation.
 If schools have questions about necessary equipment, they are encouraged to contact the IHSA Office.

 - If a student plays in esports/gaming tournaments outside of his/her school and wins prizes, including money, will that impact their high school eligibility in esports?

 Should the IHSA Board of Directors approve a state series in esports, they will also determine whether the program is considered an activity or sport.
 If esports is considered a sport, then students would be required to follow the association’s amateur rule (IHSA By-law 3.080), which would limit any prizes a student could win playing esports.
 However, the amateur rule only applies to athletic competitions, so if esports were classified as an activity, students would be able to win prizes, including money, and retain their eligibility in esports.